Thousands Of Protesters Storm Hong Kong Airport, Shutting Down Flights

 Updated at 10:11 a.m.
 ET

-Thousands of demonstrators, wearing black clothing and carrying posters denouncing the police, filled the arrival and departure halls of the Hong Kong International Airport on Monday, prompting the cancellation of more than 100 flights at one of the world's busiest transportation hubs.
+Thousands of demonstrators, wearing black clothing and carrying posters denouncing the police, filled the arrival and departure halls of Hong Kong International Airport on Monday, prompting the cancellation of more than 100 flights at one of the world's busiest transportation hubs.

 The rally followed what was supposed to be a three-day sit-in starting Friday, amid the 10th straight week of pro-democracy protests.
 But a weekend of peaceful demonstrations across Hong Kong descended into chaos and violence.

 Protesters accused the police of using aggressive tactics in an escalating attempt to suppress them — beating people and firing rubber bullets at close range.
 Police fired tear gas into an enclosed subway station, with the gas stagnating instead of dispersing.
-One woman was reportedly injured by a projectile that hit her eye — and she became the focal point for protesters on Monday who carried signs on her behalf.
+One woman was reportedly injured by a projectile that hit her eye — and she became the focal point on Monday for protesters, who carried signs on her behalf.

-Hundreds of protests were arrested.
+Hundreds of protesters were arrested.
 Allegations also emerged that police donned clothing worn by protesters to deliberately incite violence, NPR's Anthony Kuhn reported from Hong Kong.

 Police appealed for calm as demonstrators gathered Saturday outside China's military garrison and set fires near a police station.
 Police said they were defending themselves against attacks and accused demonstrators of intentionally shining laser beams at officers, causing eye injuries.